pngencoder/pngencoder/README.md

 ## Noteworthy Caveats
 This library achieves the speedup mainly using multithreading.
 The performance tests above were run on a computer with 8 logical cores.
 So if you for example use a single core computer (perhaps in the cloud) the speedup will not be significant.

 The file size is about 2% larger than images encoded by ImageIO.
-This small overhead is due to the multi threaded compression.
+This small overhead is due to the multi-threaded compression.

 This library will output either a truecolor ARGB or RGB file.
 It does not support grayscale and indexed PNG file output.